Betfair scalping as a gold mine. Any successful betting exchange trader will tell you; 1-2 ticks consistently is a

 In order to join the 5-9% of betting exchange users that win regularly, you’ll need to do better than this.

 For every hour you invest in the markets, you need a return.
 The best returns come through knowledge, I can’t stress it enough.
-The trouble being; newbies are often seeking instant gratification.
+The trouble is; newbies are often seeking instant gratification.
 Play the long game, be smart.

 It’s not just about making money on the spot, it’s really not.
 Use your time wisely and you’ll reap the dividends later.

 - How you can scalp a price on Betfair Exchange